 Why is chlorine added to drinking water?

-Chlorine is a strong disinfectant that is able to kill many types of bacteria, viruses and parasites (pathogens) that cause water-borne infections.
+Chlorine is a strong disinfectant that kills many types of bacteria, viruses and parasites (pathogens) that cause water-borne infections.
 Some water-borne infections can cause severe illness and even death.
 Water suppliers add chlorine disinfectants to drinking water to kill pathogens.
 For more information on water-borne infections, see HealthLinkBC File #49a Water-borne Infections in British Columbia.

 Chlorine disinfectants were first added to a permanent water supply in North America in 1908.
-By the 1920s, thousands of American cities were using chlorine disinfectants to treat their drinking water supplies.
-There was a drastic reduction in water-borne infections, such as typhoid fever and cholera, and infant mortality.
+By the 1920s, thousands of American cities were using chlorine disinfectants to treat drinking water.
+There was a drastic reduction in water-borne infections, such as typhoid fever and cholera.
+Infant mortality also declined.

 Currently, most cities or towns in North America use chlorine disinfectants to treat drinking water.

 How is chlorine added to my drinking water?

 There are many ways to add chlorine to drinking water because there are many different chlorine disinfectant products.
 These products can take the form of a solid, liquid or gas depending on the other ingredients.
 They all work in a similar way once added to water.
 This is why they all get the generic labeling of “chlorine.”

 Your water supplier chooses the product used in your drinking water based on many factors like cost, source water, size of system and other forms of treatment needed.